Roof Rot Damage Repair in Amarillo & West Texas

 Advanced Moisture Detection Technology

-- • Identifies thermal bridges and insulation gaps
+- • Maps thermal bridges and insulation gaps from inside the attic

-- • Pin-type meters for surface moisture measurement
+- • Pin-type meters for surface readings on Amarillo plywood and OSB decking

-- • Pinless meters for sub-surface moisture detection
+- • Pinless meters for sub-surface moisture without drilling holes

-- • Digital readings with data logging capability
+- • Digital readings logged with photos for the claim file

 For suspected structural damage, we perform minimal core sampling to assess internal wood condition: